hydroaggie/hydroaggie.github.io/_pages/prospective students.md

 I am always looking for passionate and talented students to join our group.

-For more information, please contact me with your CV, unofficial transcripts and one-page personal statement.
+For more information, please contact [Dr. Pin Shuai](/members/Pin_Shuai) with your CV, unofficial transcripts and one-page personal statement.
 In your one-page personal statement, please considering addressing the following questions: 1) Why are you interested in our group?
 2) What makes you a good candidate?
 3) What quantitative skills (e.g., programming and modeling) do you possess?

 ## General notes